-When asked if they know whether their state currently operates a HIE, nearly three out of four respondents says they have no idea.
+When asked if they know whether their state currently operates an HIE, 68 percent of respondents said they have no idea.

-This is rather disheartening: Many patients are comfortable with their data being made accessible through a HIE, but don’t realize they might already be able to participate in one.
+Many patients are comfortable with their data being made accessible through an HIE, but don’t realize they might already be able to participate in one.